DevExpress-Examples/wpf-scheduler-apply-end-user-restrictions/Readme.md

 }
 ```

-The `barItemDisableCreatingAppointments.IsChecked` flag is bound to a custom Ribbon item (**Disable Creating Appointments**) and acts as a global on/off switch.
+The `barItemDisableCreatingAppointments.IsChecked` flag is bound to the **Disable Creating Appointments** Ribbon item and acts as a switch.

-### Prevent Appointment Conflicts
+### Resolve Appointment Conflicts

-Handle the [CustomAllowAppointmentConflicts](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.SchedulerControl.CustomAllowAppointmentConflicts) event to manually define whether the current appointment conflicts with any other appointments.
-You can ignore all conflicts for appointments in the entire scheduler or enforce custom rules for specific time intervals:
+The [CustomAllowAppointmentConflicts](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.SchedulerControl.CustomAllowAppointmentConflicts) event allows you to control how the scheduler handles appointment conflicts.
+In this example, a conflict occurs when a user moves an appointment into a time interval that already contains another appointment or into the lunch break.
+In the Ribbon UI, you can enable the **Disable Appointment Conflicts** item to ignore conflicts.

 ```csharp
 private void customAllowAppointmentConflictsHandler(object sender, AppointmentItemConflictEventArgs e) {